AmanuelT29/Install-Microsoft-Graph-PowerShell/README.md

 ## Objective

 In this project, I will demonstrate how to install Microsoft Graph PowerShell and connect to my Microsoft Entra ID account.
-Microsoft Graph PowerShell is the official toolset to manage Entra ID (Azure AD) using PowerShell.
+Microsoft Graph PowerShell is the official toolset to manage Entra ID using PowerShell.
 It replaces older modules like AzureAD and gives you secure, scriptable access to identity, group, roles, policies, and more via Microsoft Graph API.
 It allows us to automate, manage, and interact with Entra ID using simple command-line instructions.

 ----